woomiz/webxr/explainer.md

 Querying for support this way is necessary because it allows the application to detect what XR modes are available prior to requesting an `XRSession`, which may engage the XR device sensors and begin presentation.
 This can incur significant power or performance overhead on some systems and may have side effects such as taking over the user's screen, launching a status tray or storefront, or terminating another application's access to XR hardware.
 Calling `navigator.xr.supportsSession` must not interfere with any running XR applications on the system or have any user-visible side effects.

-There are three XR modes that can be requested:
+There are two XR modes that can be requested:

 **Inline**: The default mode when requesting a session, but can be explicitly specified with the `'inline'` enum value.
 Inline sessions do not have the ability to display content on the XR device, but may be allowed to access device tracking information and use it to render content on the page.
 (This technique, where a scene rendered to the page is responsive to device movement, is sometimes referred to as "Magic Window" mode.)
 UAs implementing the WebXR Device API must guarantee that inline sessions can be created, regardless of XR device presence, unless blocked by page feature policy.

 **Immersive VR**: Requested with the mode enum `'immersive-vr'`.
 Immersive VR content is presented directly to the XR device (for example: displayed on a VR headset).
 Immersive VR sessions must be requested within a user activation event or within another callback that has been explicitly indicated to allow immersive session requests.

-It should be noted that an immersive VR session may still display the users environment like an immersive AR session, especially on transparent displays.
+It should be noted that an immersive VR session may still display the users environment on see-through displays such as a HoloLens.
 See [Handling non-opaque displays](#handling-non-opaque-displays) for more details.

-**Immersive AR**: Requested with the mode enum `'immersive-ar'`.
-Immersive AR content functions largely the same as immersive VR content, with the primary difference being that it guarantees that the users environment will be visible and aligned with the rendered content.
-This may be achieved with see-through displays, like HoloLens or Magic Leap, or video passthrough systems like ARCore and ARKit.
-Additionally, access to environmental data (such as hit testing) may be permitted.
-As with immersive VR, immersive AR sessions must be requested within a user activation event or another callback that has been explicitly indicated to allow immersive session requests.

-This document will use the term "immersive session" to refer to either an immersive VR or and immersive AR session throughout.
+This document will use the term "immersive session" to refer to immersive VR session throughout.

-In the following examples we will explain the core API concepts using immersive VR sessions first, and cover the differences introduced by [immersive AR sessions](#ar-sessions) and [inline sessions](#inline-sessions) afterwards.
+In the following examples we will explain the core API concepts using immersive VR sessions first, and cover the differences introduced by [inline sessions](#inline-sessions) afterwards.
 With that in mind, this code checks for support of immersive VR sessions, since we want the ability to display imagery on a device like a headset.

 ```js
 async function checkForXRSupport() {